Huxpro/huxblog-boilerplate/README.md

 ## Thanks

 This theme is forked from [Huxpro/huxblog-boilerplate](https://github.com/Huxpro/huxblog-boilerplate).
-Thanks a lot!
+Thanks a lot!<br>
 Thank Jekyll, Bootstrap and Github Pages!